-HMO HSA - MASSACHUSETTS Benefit Description Urgent Care Services (Continued) Coverage for Urgent Care is provided for services that are required to prevent deterioration to your health resulting from an unforeseen sickness or injury.
+Benefit Description Urgent Care Services (Continued) Coverage for Urgent Care is provided for services that are required to prevent deterioration to your health resulting from an unforeseen sickness or injury.
 Covered Benefits include but are not limited to the following: Care for minor cuts, burns, rashes or abrasions, including suturing Treatment for minor illnesses and infections, including ear aches Treatment for minor sprains or strains You do not need to obtain a Referral from your PCP to be covered for Urgent Care.
 Whenever possible, you should contact your PCP prior to obtaining Urgent Care.
 Your PCP may be able to provide the services you require at a lower out-of-pocket cost.
 In addition, your PCP is responsible for coordinating your health care services and should know about the services you receive.
 Important Notice: Urgent Care is not emergency care.
 You should call 911 or go directly to a hospital emergency room if you suspect you are having a Medical Emergency.
 These include heart attack or suspected heart attack, shock, major blood loss, or loss of consciousness.
 Please see section I.D.6.
 Medical Emergency Services for more information.
-46 .
-Vision Services Routine Eye: The Plan may cover routine eye examinations.
-Vision Hardware for Special Conditions: The Plan may provide coverage for contact lenses or eyeglasses needed for the following conditions: Keratoconus.
+45. Vision Services Routine Eye: The Plan may cover routine eye examinations.
+Vision Hardware for Special Conditions: The Plan may provide coverage for contact lenses or eyeglasses needed for the following conditions: • Keratoconus.
 One pair of contact lenses is covered per Plan Year or Calendar Year.
-The replacement of lenses, due to a change in the Member's condition, is limited to 3 per affected eye per Plan Year or Calendar Year.
-Post cataract surgery with an intraocular lens implant (pseudophakes).
+The replacement of lenses, due to a change in the Member's condition, is limited to 3 per affected eye per Plan Year or Calendar Year. • Post cataract surgery with an intraocular lens implant (pseudophakes).
 Coverage is limited to \$140 per surgery toward the purchase of eyeglass frames and lenses.
 The replacement of lenses due to a change in the Member's prescription of .50 diopters or more within 90 days of the surgery is also covered up to a limit of \$140.
 Post cataract surgery without lens implant (aphakes).
 One pair of eyeglass lenses or contact lenses is covered per Plan Year or Calendar Year.
 Coverage up to \$50 per Plan Year or Calendar Year is also provided for the purchase of eyeglass frames.
 The replacement of lenses due to a change in the Member's condition is also covered.
-Replacement of lenses due to wear, damage, or loss, is limited to 3 per affected eye per Plan Year or Calendar Year.
-Post retinal detachment surgery.
-For a Member who wore eyeglasses or contact lenses prior to retinal detachment surgery, the Plan covers the full cost of one lens per affected eve up to one Plan Year or Calendar Year after the date of surgery.
-For Members who have not previously worn eveglasses or contact lenses, the Plan covers either (1) a pair of eyeglass lenses and up to \$50 toward the purchase of the frames, or (2) a pair of contact lenses.
+Replacement of lenses due to wear, damage, or loss, is limited to 3 per affected eye per Plan Year or Calendar Year. • Post retinal detachment surgery.
+For a Member who wore eyeglasses or contact lenses prior to retinal detachment surgery, the Plan covers the full cost of one lens per affected eye up to one Plan Year or Calendar Year after the date of surgery.
+For Members who have not previously worn eyeglasses or contact lenses, the Plan covers either (1) a pair of eyeglass lenses and up to \$50 toward the purchase of the frames, or (2) a pair of contact lenses.
+46 .
+Voluntary Sterilization The Plan may cover voluntary sterilization, including tubal ligation and vasectomy.
+Please Note: Not all Plans cover this benefit.
+Please see your Schedule of Benefits to determine if your Plan provides coverage for this benefit.